megtatehh/WordData/README.md

 # WordData

+## Aims of this repo
-This is a repo for me to play around with data that is words.
+This is a repo for me to play around with word related data.

+This looks at data processing and may one day do some kind of nlp.